Cabinet Intelligence and Research Office

+The Cabinet Intelligence and Research Office (内閣情報調査室, Naikaku Jōhō Chōsashitsu), also known as Naichō (内調), is the national civilian intelligence agency under the Japanese Cabinet Secretariat tasked with advancing national security through collecting and analyzing intelligence from around the world and conducting clandestine operation and covert operations, countering hybrid threats, counterintelligence, counterterrorism, intelligence gathering, and threat assessment to national security.

+The agency is responsibles for analysis and development intelligence gathering and counterintelligence systems to create national security, civilian intelligence cybersecurity, clandestine and covert operations, countering hybrid threats, counterintelligence, counterterrorism, creation a civilian security network intelligence, intelligence gathering and assessment national security information for the Cabinet of Japan, national's central intelligence affair for coordinating intelligence activities, secures information and documents related to disasters and other emergencies, and threat assessment to national security.

+As a principal member of the Japanese intelligence community, the CIRO reports directly to the Prime Minister of Japan.
+Its operations are mandated through the Cabinet Law.

-The agency is said to be an equal to the American Central Intelligence Agency.
+The agency is said to be equivalent to the American Central Intelligence Agency (CIA).
 Like most intelligence agencies in Japan, its personnel are usually recruited from other agencies.
 Around 100 out of 170 CIRO agents are from other agencies/ministries with top positions occupied by career police officers.

-The CIRO frequently works with the National Security Council as a communication channel to the prime minister.
+The CIRO frequently works with the National Security Council (NSCJ) as a communication channel to the prime minister.

 The CIRO is headquartered in Chiyoda, Tokyo, in a building called "H20".